therootcompany/go-gitver/README.md

 See `examples/basic`

 1. Create a `tools` package in your project
-2. Guard it against regular builds with `// build +tools`
+2. Guard it against regular builds with `// +build tools`
 3. Include `_ "git.rootprojects.org/root/go-gitver"` in the imports
 4. Declare `var GitRev, GitVersion, GitTimestamp string` in your `package main`
 5. Include `//go:generate go run -mod=vendor git.rootprojects.org/root/go-gitver` as well